on-site/guards.js/README.markdown

 * **allow**: Only values found in the given list are considered valid.
   Anything else triggers a failure.

+* **always**: Always fail, no matter what.
+This guard must be removed of the elements it guards removed for it to pass.

 * **disallow**: If the value matches one of the given list, the value is considered invalid.